Every dog owner thinks their dog is the best, and everybody is right.

 How can I give my dogs the best life?

 We need to remember what we can do for our dogs in return, to give them the best quality of life.

 This is why I started to research more, in order to feed them the best possible diet.
-It really was the driving force behind founding Ella & Co.
+It really was the driving force behind founding James & Ella.
 Our dogs are reliant on us for so much, especially their food.
 It’s only fair we give them the best we can.

 I am sharing this story now, at a point where I have a new zest for life.
 I have a new sense of purpose, which Ella and the pack have been key in contributing to.